SoftwareHeritage/docker/README.rst

        volumes:
          - "$HOME/swh-environment/swh-objstorage:/src/swh-objstorage:ro"

-The file named ``compose.override.yml`` will automatically be loaded by Docker Compose.
+The file named ``compose.override.yml`` will automatically be loaded by Docker Compose if no ``--file`` argument is set nor the ``COMPOSE_FILE`` environment variable is defined (otherwise you have to add it explicitly).

-This example shows the simplest case of the ``swh-objstorage`` package: you just have to mount it in the container in ``/src`` and the entrypoint will ensure every swh-\* package found in ``/src/`` is installed (using ``pip install -e`` so you can easily hack your code).
-If the application you play with has autoreload support, there is no need to restart the impacted container.)
+This example shows the simple case of the ``swh-objstorage`` package: the local ``swh-objstorage`` source code repository is mounted in the container in ``/src``.
+The entrypoint will detect this and install it using pip in editable mode (as well as any other swh-\* package found in ``/src/``) so you can easily hack your code.
+If the application you play with has autoreload support, there is no need to restart the impacted container (this may not always work).

 In a nutshell